Do you want to know how your Gravity Forms are performing by setting up Gravity Forms conversion tracking?

 How to Track Gravity Form Conversions

-To track Gravity Forms in Google Analytics, the best solution is through ExactMetrics.
-It’s the best premium WordPress Analytics plugin, making it very easy to track all kinds of WordPress forms.
+To set up Gravity Forms conversion tracking in Google Analytics, the best solution is through ExactMetrics.
+It’s the best premium WordPress Analytics plugin, making it very easy to track Gravity Forms and all kinds of WordPress forms.

 Usually, Google Analytics doesn’t track form conversions by default.
-You’d have to manually enter a code for each form on your website to track them in Analytics.
+You’d have to manually enter a code for each form on your website to track them in Analytics, and many tutorials show a complicated setup with Google Tag Manager.
 This can be tricky for beginners and people who don’t have any experience in editing code.
-Not to mention that it would take a lot of time to enter code for different forms.
+Not to mention that it would take a lot of time to enter code for multiple different forms.

 But with ExactMetrics, you don’t have to touch a single line of code.
-The plugin automatically tracks Gravity Forms on your website.
+The plugin automatically sets up Gravity Forms conversion tracking on your website and Gravity Forms event tracking in Google Analytics.
 Just follow these steps to get started.

 Step 1: Install and Active ExactMetrics